 Dock in Portofino, the perfect village for a leisurely afternoon on the Italian Riviera.
 Visit the 17th-century San Giorgio Church, home to the relics of this legendary dragon-slaying saint; stroll the pedestrian-only streets; or sip a cappuccino in an outdoor café.
 (B,L,D)

 Day 7 — Livorno for Florence or Pisa and Lucca

 Enjoy the rolling Tuscan landscape of vineyards and cypresses en route to Florence, birthplace of the Renaissance.
 This iconic UNESCO World Heritage site is a treasure trove of unparalleled achievements in art, architecture and literature.
 Admire Michelangelo’s David, considered one of his crowning achievements; Brunelleschi’s soaring dome at the Duomo of Florence; and Ghiberti’s moving “Doors of Paradise” at the Baptistery of San Giovanni, depicting scenes from the Old Testament in cast bronze.

 Alternatively, visit the beautifully preserved medieval cities of Lucca and Pisa, just a short, scenic drive from the port city of Livorno.
 Pisa’s famous Piazza dei Miracoli, a UNESCO World Heritage site, showcases the legendary Leaning Tower, the impressive 11th-century Duomo and the largest baptistery in Italy.
 See Lucca’s intact Renaissance city walls, now a promenade for pedestrians, and its elaborate 11th-century Cattedrale di San Martino, still an important symbol of the city.

 Join the Captain for a Farewell Reception this evening.
 (B,R,D)

-Disembark and continue on the Barcelona Post-Cruise Option, or depart for the U.S.
+Disembark and continue on the Rome Post-Cruise Option, or depart for the U.S.

 All program features are contingent upon final brochure pricing.